-We talked about this a couple of years ago and most of what I was thinking then as I reviewed it still needs to be said, I think, but there are a few additional thoughts that I will weave in and put at the end in view of the heightened awareness today of possible conflicts — at least, this is the way I feel it — possible conflicts between patriotism and Christian commitment.
+We talked about this a couple of years ago and most of what I was thinking then as I reviewed it still needs to be said.
+But there are a few additional thoughts that I will weave in and put at the end in view of the heightened awareness today of possible conflicts — at least, this is the way I feel it — possible conflicts between patriotism and Christian commitment.
 So, let me just jump in.

-“We are sojourners and pilgrims on the earth not because this world is fallen, but because it is created.”
+“We are sojourners and pilgrims on the earth not because this world is created, but because it is fallen.”

 “Only our heavenly Father, our heavenly patriotism, can order our earthly patriotism.”